1. Observance of Regulations & Behaviour

 17. Signing-on Sheet and Signing-out Sheet

-(b) In Type A events a competitor must return to the event HQ either during the event or within a reasonable time after the last rider has finished the event and must (i) return their race number(s) and (ii) sign the official Signing-out Sheet.
+(b) In Type A events a competitor must return to the event HQ either during the event or within a reasonable time after the last rider has finished the event and must (i) return their race number(s); and (ii) sign the official signing-out sheet.
+A rider who fails to so sign the official signing-out sheet shall be recorded as DNF.

 18. Covering the Course